All-optical programming of polarization singularities in a photonic-crystal laser: ACKNOWLEDGEMENTS

 We thank Philippe Regreny for growing epitaxial structures.
 Wafer bonding technology was supplied by CEA-LETI.
 This work was supported by the French National Research Agency (ANR) under the projects NANOEC (ANR07-NANO-036), POLAROID (ANR-24-CE24-7616-01), and SUPER-HERO (ANR-25-CE24-4066).
-A. P. was supported by the LABEX iMUST of the University of Lyon through the “Stage d’Innovation 2023–24” program.
-A. P. dedicates this work to N. Palo and M. Palo.
+A.P. was supported by the LABEX iMUST of the University of Lyon (ANR-10-LABX-0064) through the “Stage d’Innovation 2023–24” program.
+M.L. is a Research Associates of the Fonds de la Recherche Scientifique—FNRS.
+Computational resources have been provided by the Consortium des Equipements de Calcul Intensif (CECI), ´ funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.
+The present research also benefited from computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.
+A.P. dedicates this work to N. Palo and M. Palo.